-Once you have made up your plan, you might like to share it with others.
-This will help them know what is important to you, as well as support you to put them into action.
+Once you’ve created your plan you might like to share it with other people close to you.
+This will help them know what is important to you, they can then also support you to put them into action.

 Download a copy of this factsheet and our TLC for beginners action template and fill it out to get your TLC started!

 For citing purposes:

 Cheong-Clinch, C. & Tune In Not Out.
 (2020).
 Self-care for beginners. [factsheet]. http://www.tuneyourmood.com/useful-stuff/